Asia stocks near decade highs on buoyant Wall Street, kiwi rallies

 The New Zealand dollar had sunk to a five-month low of $0.6818 in late October as a change in government unsettled investors.

-The dollar index against a basket of six major currencies was steady at 94.899 .DXY.
+The dollar index against a basket of six major currencies was steady at 94.899 .DXY, staying below a three-month high of 95.150 set in late October.

+It had reached that peak on hopes towards U.S. tax reforms being enacted.
+But recent uncertainty over the fate of the tax reform plans have weighed on the dollar.
+[FRX/]

+A U.S. Senate tax-cut bill, differing from one in the House of Representatives, was expected to be unveiled on Thursday, complicating a Republican tax overhaul push and increasing scepticism on Wall Street about the effort.

 Government data showing a rise in domestic crude production had weighed on oil overnight but rising tensions in the Middle East limited the losses.
 [O/R]

-U.S. crude rose slightly to $57.92 on Wednesday as tension flared between Saudi Arabia and Iran, while the Saudi crown prince tightened his grip on power.
+U.S. crude rose to $57.92 on Wednesday, highest since July 2015, as tension flared between Saudi Arabia and Iran, while the Saudi crown prince tightened his grip on power.

 The precious metal had risen to a three-week high of $1,287.13 an ounce the previous day as a potential delay in the U.S. tax reform plan was seen moderating the Federal Reserve’s interest rate hikes next year and support non-yielding gold.
 [GOL/]

-Reporting by Shinichi Saoshiro; Editing by Sam Holmes
+Reporting by Shinichi Saoshiro; Additional reporting by Masayuki Kitano in Singapore; Editing by Sam Holmes